 - 7.1 The Trust has considered its data on gender and pay rates, noting that the reasons for pay differentials are almost entirely due to types of occupation, make-up of the workforce with more women in lower paid and part-time roles. - 7.2 The data demonstrates that women have equal opportunity to men in securing senior roles within the Trust at the highest level.
 However, the Trust also recognise that there are significantly higher proportions of women working in support roles (within the lower quartiles).
-This may be as a consequence of eg. having and caring for children which can change what is wanted from a job (nb. see data from the Office from National Statistics, which confirms this as an issue). - 7.3 The Trust seeks to maximise opportunities for all employees, regardless of gender, through inclusive flexible working approaches, recruitment processes and training and development opportunities which apply at all organisational levels. - 7.4 The Trust recognises that further work is required to address the differentiation in the highest quartile, as it shows there is still a sizeable pay gap between men and women of 11.34%. - 7.5 Whilst understanding that these issues face all companies and the education sector in particular, the Trust recognises its responsibilities to address the gender pay gap.
-The Trust will continue to: - Develop a set of data and management information: that is regularly updated to monitor different aspects of the Gender Pay Gap including talent management, recruitment and review of starting salaries;
+This may be as a consequence of e.g. having and caring for children which can change what is wanted from a job (nb. see data from the Office from National Statistics, which confirms this as an issue). - 7.3 The Trust seeks to maximise opportunities for all employees, regardless of gender, through inclusive flexible working approaches, recruitment processes and training and development opportunities which apply at all organisational levels. - 7.4 The Trust recognises that further work is required to address the differentiation in the highest quartile, as it shows there is still a sizeable pay gap between men and women of 12.13% and also takes into account that there has been a small increase since 2020.

-- Widen the use of skill based assessment in all recruitment activities; - Promote flexible working opportunities; - Introduce and promote equality network groups, such as Women's Network; - Ensure all members of recruitment panels have undertaken Equality and Diversity training; - Review controls on starting pay: maintaining central controls on starting pay, particularly at more senior grades to ensure that all men and women start on the pay band minimum unless a higher salary is authorised centrally in recognition of labour market premiums; - Encourage male employees to apply for support roles, and ensure they are not discouraged in their applications; - Ensure all job roles are advertised to eliminate any potential for gender bias and to provide opportunities for female employees to progress through the grades as well as increase diversity within the workforce; - Review and implement an executive pay strategy during 2020/2021 in line with the new Executive structure.
+- 7.5 Whilst understanding that these issues face all companies and the education sector in particular, the Trust recognises its responsibilities to address the gender pay gap.
+The Trust will continue to: - Develop a set of data and management information: that is regularly updated to monitor different aspects of the Gender Pay Gap including talent management, recruitment and review of starting salaries; - Widen the use of skill based assessment in all recruitment activities; - Promote flexible working opportunities and review flexible working policies and practices to ensure opportunities for all on day; - Introduce and promote equality network groups; - Ensure all members of recruitment panels have undertaken Safer Recruitment Training and Equality, Diversity and Inclusion training; - Review controls on starting pay: maintaining central controls on starting pay, particularly at more senior grades to ensure that all men and women start on the pay grade minimum unless a higher salary is authorised centrally in recognition of labour market premiums, skills and experience; - Encourage male employees to apply for support roles, and ensure they are not discouraged in their applications; - Ensure all job roles are advertised in line with the Trusts Recruitment Policy to eliminate any potential for gender bias and to provide opportunities for female employees to progress through the grades as well as increase diversity within the workforce;